 - Click OK to close the dialog and apply your changes.

-- Select the smaller box and click the Open Object edit button.
+- With the 3D box still selected, click Copy and Paste in Place , and then click the Open Object edit button.

 - With the smaller box still selected, click the Transform/Replicate Object edit button to display the dialog.